 Afternoon tea parties have made a bit of a comeback in recent years.
 They are suitable for most occasions, whether it’s for birthdays, a baby shower, a Hen do or even just to catch up with friends.
 On Saturday I hosted an afternoon tea party for my Mum’s birthday.
-It’s actually 2 weeks before her big day but it was the only date that everyone could manage.
-It was a lovely, fun afternoon where we had many laughs as we reminisced about years gone by and ate lots of sandwiches and cakes.
+It’s actually 2 weeks before her birthday but it was the only date that everyone could manage.
+It was a lovely, fun afternoon where we had many laughs as we reminisced about years gone by.
+Plus we ate lots of sandwiches and cakes.
 As it was such a success I thought I would share my top tips with you on how to host an afternoon tea party.

 How many people can you comfortably seat at your table?
 No-one wants an elbow in their face when trying to put a piece of carrot cake in their mouth.
 It’s better to invite just a few guests and be comfortable rather than have a lot of people crammed around a table squished like sardines.

 Being a vintage lover I already have a couple of tea sets as well as cake stands, cutlery and teapots.
-If you don’t have any then you can pick up tea sets or you could go for the mismatched look by buying different pieces at charity shops or car boot sales quite cheaply.
-You could even ask your older relatives if you can borrow theirs.
+If not then you can pick up tea sets at charity shops or car boot sales quite cheaply.
+You could even go for the mismatched look by buying different pieces from different places.

 Vintage tablecloths work well if you have them.
 The embroidered one in my photos was made by my Gran but you can pick these up at car boot sales, eBay or in vintage shops.
 Alternatively using a plain white tablecloth (paper or fabric) is just as good.
 I bought pastel sugar hearts from an eBay seller instead of using sugar cubes as it added an extra pop of colour to the table.
 You could use jars of flowers for a table decoration or even old books to add height to your table and to place your teapot on.